Effect-TS/schema/README.md

 const transformedSchema: S.Schema<string, readonly [string]> = S.transform(S.string, S.tuple(S.string), decode, encode);
 ```

 In the example above, we defined a schema for the `string` type and a schema for the tuple type `[string]`.
 We also defined the functions `decode` and `encode` that convert a `string` into a tuple and a tuple into a `string`, respectively.
 Then, we used the `transform` combinator to convert the string schema into a schema for the tuple type `[string]`.
-The resulting schema can be used to decode values of type `string` into values of type `[string]`.
+The resulting schema can be used to parse values of type `string` into values of type `[string]`.

 The `transformEither` combinator works in a similar way, but allows the transformation function to return a `ParseResult` object, which can either be a success or a failure.